 Conversion of Prime Farmland, Unique Farmland, and Farmland of Statewide Importance was found to be a significant and unavoidable impact in the 2003 OCGP EIR.
-However, Addendum 5 stated that the City's General Plan Objective L-10 establishes the Irvine Agricultural Legacy Program to mitigate the loss of existing agricultural land throughout the city where development under the General Plan is designated to occur, and concluded that the impact was no longer significant.
-Addendum 5 further stated that the loss of the 173 acres of Prime Farmland in PAZ 1 would not be a significant impact because none of the acres were being used to grow crops and due to the Legacy Program.
-In addition, the 2008 Farmland Mitigation Mapping Program shows the Proposed Project Site either as Urban and Built-Up Land or as Land Committed to Non-Agricultural Use.
+However, as discussed in more detail in Section 5.2, Agriculture and Forestry Resources, of Addendum No. 5 concluded that the City's General Plan Objective L-10 established the Irvine Agricultural Legacy Program to mitigate the loss of existing agricultural land throughout Irvine where development under the General Plan is designated to occur, and concluded that the impact was no longer significant, in part because farmland was being provided elsewhere in the City.
+Addendum No. 5 further stated that the loss of the 173 acres of Prime Farmland in PAZ 1 would not be a significant impact because none of the acres were being used to grow crops.
+The 2010 Farmland Mitigation Mapping Program shows the majority of the Proposed Project Site as Urban and Built-Up Land and Other Land, although portions are designated as Prime Farmland, Farmland of Statewide Importance, Unique Farmland, and Grazing Land.
+(California Department of Conservation, 2010)